Ayomide-Israel/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Created a script that removes all letters c and C from input.
 Wrote a script that reverse its input.
 Wrote script that displays all users and their home directories, sorted by users.
+Wrote a command that finds all empty files and directories in the current directory and all sub-directories.